 - In a small sauce pan whisk together 3 large eggs, 1 egg yolk, 4 oz granulated sugar and ⅛ teaspoon table salt.
-Slowly whisk in the milk.
+Slowly whisk in 12 oz whole milk.
 Heat the mixture over low heat, stirring constantly, until the mixture thickens and barely coats the back of a spoon.

 - Strain the custard through a sieve into a bowl.
 Add 8 oz heavy cream, 2-4 oz brandy or bourbon or dark rum, 1 tablespoon vanilla extract¼ teaspoon fresh grated nutmeg.
 Cool completely then chill until ready to make the panna cotta.

 - Spray four 8-oz ramekins or molds of your choice with cooking spray (do not use baking spray with flour added).
 Set the ramekins on a sheet pan lined with a paper towel (this will keep the ramekins from sliding around).
 If using glass serving dishes do not spray.